py-pdf/pypdf/docs/meta/project-governance.md

 But the maintainer didn't have the time to move PyPDF2 forward.
 During that time, nobody else stepped up to become the new maintainer.

-For this reason, PyPDF2 has the **Benevolent Dictator for Life** (BDFL) governance model.
-The BDFL is a maintainer with all technical permissions - most importantly the permission to push new PyPDF2 versions on PyPI.
+For this reason, PyPDF2 has the **Benevolent Dictator** governance model.
+The benevolent dictator is a maintainer with all technical permissions - most importantly the permission to push new PyPDF2 versions on PyPI.

-Being benevolent, the BDFL listens for decisions to the community and tries their best to make decisions from which the overall community profits - the current one and the potential future one.
-Being a dictator, the BDFL always has the power and the right to make decisions on their own - also against some members of the community.
+Being benevolent, the benevolent dictator listens for decisions to the community and tries their best to make decisions from which the overall community profits - the current one and the potential future one.
+Being a dictator, the benevolent dictator always has the power and the right to make decisions on their own - also against some members of the community.

 As PyPDF2 is free software, parts of the community can split off (fork the code) and create a new community.
-This should limit the harm a bad BDFL can do.
+This should limit the harm a bad benevolent dictator can do.

 ## Project Language